 I chose intermittent fasting because I'm an all-or-nothing person.
 Moderation is very difficult for me.
 This also fits my schedule because I rarely have time for breakfast.
 The first two weeks were very difficult but my body adjusted over that time.

 I also practice mindful eating and I track what I eat.
-The MyPlate app played a huge role and I still use this app to help me track.
 I focus on overall calories and protein.
 I don't get too caught up in carbs and fat.

 Fasted Workouts and Family Support Have Helped Me Succeed

 Making time to work out has been the greatest challenge.
 I work two jobs — I'm a public school music teacher during the day and a private guitar teacher in the evening.
 I work a lot of 12-hour days and sometimes even weekends.